crashappsec/chalk/src/docs/guide-user-guide.md

 Chalk marks.
 For instance:

 - A zip file deployment might itself be marked, and contain multiple executables that also have marks.
-- A single script-based program may consist of several files, all independently marked, particularly when an entry point cannot easily be programatically determined.
+- A single script-based program may consist of several files, all independently marked, particularly when an entry point cannot easily be programmatically determined.
 - Individually compiled ELF objects could conceivably be marked independently, and then composed into an ELF object that is also marked.

 In the first two cases, no changes need to be made; sub-items can be